usplos/YawMMF/README.md

 `MixedModelPlot()` : to draw bar plot, interaction line plot, violin plus box plot, violin plus rawdata plot.

 `MixedModelEmm()` : to compute estimated marginal means (EMMs) for specified factors in a mixed model, and comparisons or contrasts among them.
+(This function is still maturing)

 `CorrPlot()` : to draw correlation-matrix plot for multiple correlations